jedisct1/libsodium-doc/password_hashing/README.md

 without having to store the actual password.
 * Deriving a secret key from a password, for example for disk encryption.

-Sodium's high-level `crypto_pwhash_*` API currently leverages the Argon2 function on all platforms.
+Sodium's high-level `crypto_pwhash_*` API currently leverages the Argon2id function on all platforms.
 This can change at any point in time, but it is guaranteed that a given version of libsodium can verify all hashes produced by all previous versions, from any platform.
+Applications don't have to worry about backward compatibility.

 The more specific `crypto_pwhash_scryptsalsa208sha256_*` API uses the more conservative and widely deployed Scrypt function.

 ## Argon2

 Argon2 is optimized for the x86 architecture and exploits the cache and memory organization of the recent Intel and AMD processors.
-But its implementation remains portable and fast on other architectures.
+But its implementation remains portable and fast on other architectures, with the exception of JavaScript.

 Argon2 has three variants: Argon2d, Argon2i and Argon2id.
-Argon2i uses data-independent memory access, which is preferred for password hashing and password-based key derivation.
-Argon2i also makes multiple passes over the memory to protect from tradeoff attacks.
-Argon2id combines both.

-Argon2 is recommended over Scrypt if requiring libsodium >= 1.0.9 is not a concern.
+Libsodium supports Argon2i and Argon2id.

 ## Scrypt